-Why should you consider spending a decent stack of money on a burr grinder?
+Why should you consider spending a decent stack of money on a burr coffee grinder?

-One of the very first rules of coffee is that the quality of your brew will never exceed the grind consistency of your beans.
-The elements of a delicious coffee are quality beans, a quality coffee maker, quality technique, and a quality grinder.
+One of the very first rules of coffee is that the quality of your brew will never exceed the consistency of your grind.
+The elements of a delicious coffee are quality coffee beans, a quality coffee maker, quality technique, and a quality grinder.

 And that is why I am so excited to finally review the Rancilio Rocky SD burr grinder.
 We have owned this grinder for a number of years now and can honestly say that it has made a huge difference to the quality of our espresso.